 We could also use concepts from Hindu Vedanta such as infinite awareness, infinite being, and infinite bliss to allude to heavenly states.

 In Western Christianity, we might use terms and phrases such as approaching the majestic throne of God or the direct experience of God's divine love and glory to describe heaven.

 In Orthodox Christianity, we have the term Theosis where the soul becomes so identified with God that it experiences his various divine qualities such as omnipotence, omnipotence, and omnipresence directly in the afterlife.

 In some Islamic Sufi orders, we have the state of fana where the self disappears entirely and merges with God.

-In Buddhism, we have the experience of the Void where all qualities disappear and even the most basic distinction between being and non-being is gone.
+In Buddhism, we have the experience of the Void where all qualities disappear and even the most basic distinctions between qualities like being and non-being or life and death are gone.

 All of these symbolic statements can allude to various spiritual after-death states but they have two things in common.
 They do not involve the physical body or senses.
 They are therefore necessarily out-of-body experience since the physical body is dead.
 They also represent states of awareness beyond the limits of embodied identity.
 In other words they involve spiritual travel - the type of spiritual travel that can occur following death.